-What is Somatoform Disorders
+What are Somatoform Disorders

-Somatoform disorders, also known as Psychosomatic disorders, refers to a psychological condition wherein a patient experiences somatic or physical symptoms for which no medical cause can be identified.
-Usually, when the mind is under stress, a person experiences certain bodily discomfort or symptoms such as palpitations, pain in the chest, sweating, dizziness etc but such symptoms are short-lived.
-When the symptoms stay for longer duration (more than 6 months) with no evidence of any underlying medical cause or substance abuse, the possibility of Somatoform Disorder is considered.
-The symptoms (most commonly pain and fatigue) for which no physical medical cause could be found, are so distressing for the patient so as to affect the daily functioning of the individual.
+Somatoform disorders, also known as Psychosomatic disorders, refer to a psychological condition wherein a patient experiences somatic or physical symptoms for which no medical cause can be identified.
+Usually, when the mind is under stress, a person experiences certain bodily discomfort or symptoms such as palpitations, pain in the chest, sweating, dizziness, etc but such symptoms are short-lived.
+When the symptoms stay for a longer duration (more than 6 months) with no evidence of any underlying medical cause or substance abuse, the possibility of Somatoform Disorder is considered.
+The symptoms (most commonly pain and fatigue) for which no physical medical cause could be found, are so distressing for the patient as to affect the daily functioning of the individual.

 Types of Somatoform Disorders:

 - Somatization Disorder: Also known as Briquet’s Syndrome, it refers to a set of symptoms affecting different parts of the body simultaneously for several years without any explainable cause.
-Usually, starts before the age of 30, the symptoms affect mainly the gastrointestinal tract, sexual organs, nervous system with pain in different parts of the body.
+Usually, starting before the age of 30, the symptoms affect mainly the gastrointestinal tract, sexual organs, and nervous system with pain in different parts of the body.

 - Pain Disorder: As the name suggests, Pain is the main symptom of the patient.
-The pain could be severe, recurring, one or multiple parts of the body with no evident cause.
+The pain could be severe, recurring, on one or multiple parts of the body with no evident cause.